 - Reliable transportation and valid driver license

 - Personal insurance including auto and health (recommended)

 WHO WILL MANAGE WHAT THE GRANT RECIPIENT DOES?

 This grant is unique in that there will be no full time staff running the program directly from Harrison County.
 This is why it is imperative that any candidate must be a self-starter and willing to develop and manage their own ideas or concepts successfully seeing those ideas into fruitful assignments.
 As important as making photographs, good or bad, by personally working through the assignment process developing story ideas and following leads to photo possibilities, the entire process will hopefully be a successful building block in one’s path to a career in documentary photography.

-Jack Gruber, a staff photographer at USA TODAY based in McLean, VA who also has family roots in Harrison County, will be The Reinke Grant for Visual Storytelling photographer’s daily contact during the twelve-week program.
-Jack will be available anytime via phone to answer questions or offer advice to the photographer chosen for this grant and he will be checking in periodically to see if he can help or offer assistance in any way.
+Boyd's Station Project 306.36 Director Jasper Colt, a video journalist at USA TODAY based in McLean, VA and Boyd's Station Executive Director Jack Gruber will be the Reinke Grant for Visual Storytelling photographer’s daily contacts during the twelve-week program.
+Jack and Jasper will be available anytime via phone to answer questions or offer advice to the photographer chosen for this grant and will be checking in with the recipients weekly to help or offer assistance in any way.

-Jack will make periodic visits to Harrison County to offer advice and guidance as well as pointing the photographer to resources and contacts in Harrison County.
+Both Jack and Jasper and a number of other professional photojournalists will make periodic visits to Harrison County to offer advice and guidance as well as pointing the photographer to resources and contacts in Harrison County.

 WHO OWNS THE COPYRIGHT TO THE PHOTOS?